Extended Stochastic Block Models with Application to Criminal Networks: Application to the Infinito network

-As shown in Figures~\ref{F2} and \ref{F_app3}, all the above structures cannot be inferred under state--of--the--art alternatives, and therefore open new avenues to obtain a substantially improved understanding of the criminal network organization, along with refined predictive strategies for incoming affiliates.
-In particular, the predictive methods in Section~\ref{sec_3.2} applied to the $34$ held--out suspects in the {\em Infinito network} crucially allow one to recognize the role of incoming criminals without the need to include external information, that may not be available when a suspect is first observed.
-In fact, classifying the $34$ held--out suspects via \eqref{predict} with an unsupervised \textsc{gn} prior favors allocation of new affiliates to current clusters characterized by high normalized local transitivity and low normalized betweenness, whereas incoming bosses are assigned to groups with much lower difference among such quantities.
-More specifically, the average difference between these two network measures is $0.884$ for the group of held--out affiliates, and $0.204$ for the group of held--out bosses.
+As shown in Figures~\ref{F2} and \ref{F_app3}, all the above structures cannot be inferred under state-of-the-art alternatives, and therefore open new avenues to obtain a substantially improved understanding of the criminal network organization under \textsc{esbm}, along with refined predictive strategies for incoming affiliates.
+In particular, the predictive methods in Section~\ref{sec_3.2} applied to the $34$ held-out suspects in the {\em Infinito network} crucially allow to recognize the role of incoming criminals without the need to use external information, that may not be available when a suspect is first observed.
+In fact, classifying the $34$ held-out suspects via \eqref{predict} with an unsupervised \textsc{gn} prior favors allocation of new affiliates to current clusters characterized by high normalized local transitivity and low normalized betweenness, whereas incoming bosses are assigned to groups with much lower difference among these quantities.
+More specifically, the average difference between the two measures is $0.884$ for the held-out affiliates, and $0.204$ for the held-out bosses.

-\section{Discussion and Future Research Directions}
+\section{Discussion and future research directions}